11/8/2024

 Operator

 Thank you.
 We will now be conducting a question and answer session.
 If you would like to ask a question, please press star 1 on your telephone feedback.
-A confirmation tone will indicate you're on it in the question queue.
-You may press star 2 to remove yourself from the queue, but participants using speaker equipment, it may be necessary to pick up the handset before pressing the star keys.
+A confirmation tone will indicate your line is in the question queue.
+You may press star 2 to remove yourself from the queue.
+For participants using speaker equipment, It may be necessary to pick up the handset before pressing the star key.

 speaker